rscopes/rescope/doc/Store.md

  - "stable"     (when the store current state is sync with the store data)
  - "unstable"   (see "Stability" below)
- - "stableTree" (when all child contexte are stable)
+ - "stableTree" (when all child contexts are stable)
  - "update"     (when a store propag his data)

 ## Stability